Consultations and Appointments

 Annual vaccinations for your pet are very important.
 Not only do they protect against some very serious diseases but it means they have a full health check from our vets.

-Protect Dogs against Distemper, Hepatitis, Parvovirus, Leptospirosis and Kennel Cough; Cats against Flu, Enteritis and Leukaemia and Rabbits against Myxomatosis and Viral Haemorragic Disease.
+Protect Dogs against Distemper, Hepatitis, Parvovirus, Leptospirosis and Kennel Cough; Cats against Flu, Enteritis and Leukaemia and Rabbits against Myxomatosis and Viral Haemorrhagic Disease.

 While our nurse team are unable to make a definitive diagnosis, they can refer you to a veterinary surgeon if a problem is noted, by having regular free appointments with our nurse problems can be caught early.